Forced Labor: The Industrialization of Birth

 • Over 90% thought it was safe to deliver early even when there was no medical reason to do so—reflecting widespread confusion about the risks of elective early delivery.

 These aren’t minor misunderstandings.
-They’re foundational errors that make real consent impossible.
+They’re foundational errors that make real informed consent impossible.
 When women don’t have the facts, the choice isn’t truly theirs.

 And pressure is common.
 One in four women who were induced said they felt pressured by their provider—three times the rate of those who weren’t.

 Too often, consent is just a box to check, not a safeguard.
-Real consent starts with facts—delivered clearly, before any decision is made—not after a path has already been pushed.
+Real informed consent starts with facts—delivered clearly, before any decision is made—not after a path has already been pushed.

 A Law That Costs Nothing—And Changes Everything